 The university's Report of Statistics for the Danforth Campus is available in Appendix C and at police.wustl.edu.
-The university's Report of Statistics for the Medical Campus is available in Appendix D and at facilities.med.wustl.edu security by clicking on the link to "Crime Statistics."
-The university's Report of Statistics for its other Separate Campuses is available in Appendix C and at police.wustl. edu.
+The university's Report of Statistics for the Medical Campus is available in Appendix D and through this link:

+facilities.med.wustl.edu/security-new/clery-act-compliance.
+The university's Report of Statistics for its other Separate Campuses is available in Appendix C and at police.wustl.edu.
 For a hard copy, contact: